BishalPatgiri/Toggl-Track-Clone/README.md

 ### Setup

-The project repository can be found in [GitHub link]https://github.com/optimizershivam/elastic-punishment-3534 or just clone the project using this command.
+You can download the code as zip file or you can clone it using the following commands

 ```
-Using HTTPS

 # git clone
 ```